dcaton/Hubitat/QolSysIQPanel/README.md

     the panel will wait before arming the system, allowing you to open any doors configured as entry/exit doors and trip any interior motion sensors while exiting.

-    If the exit delay period is extended at the alarm panel, this attribute will be updated to reflect the new exit delay period.
+    If the exit delay period is extended at the alarm panel, or by closing and then reopening an exit door before the delay expires, this attribute will be updated to reflect the new exit delay period.

     When the exit delay period has expired, Alarm_Mode_Partition_x changes to ARM_AWAY and this attribute changes to 0.